Deep-Learning Classification and Parameter Inference of Rotational Core-Collapse Supernovae: Analysis with Spectrograms

-The individual $\textrm{SNR}_i$ is found by calculating the cross-correlation matrix between the post-injected strain and the injected template after projecting into the corresponding detector.
-Both strains are treated with whitening, band-pass and notch filtering, as explained before.
+The individual $\textrm{SNR}_i$ is found by calculating the cross-correlation matrix between the postinjected strain and the injected template after projecting into the corresponding detector.
+Both strains are treated with whitening, bandpass, and notch filtering, as explained before.
 The maximum value of this cross-correlation matrix is considered as the $\textrm{SNR}_i$.

-As our study is based on images we work with CNNs.
+As our study is based on images, we work with CNNs.
 These must be capable of differentiating between background and signal.
-We use a pre-trained ResNet101 model which implements an architecture with a residual CNN 101 layers deep~\cite{deep_paper_7780459}.
-We load the ResNet101 model pre-trained with over one million images from the ImageNet database~\cite{ImageNet}.
-The pre-trained network can classify images into $1000$ object categories.
+We use a pretrained ResNet101 model which implements an architecture with a residual CNN 101 layers deep~\cite{deep_paper_7780459}.
+We load the ResNet101 model pretrained with over one million images from the ImageNet database~\cite{ImageNet}.
+The pretrained network can classify images into $1000$ object categories.
 As a result, the network has learned feature-rich representations for a wide range of images, although we will only need it to distinguish between two classes, background and signal.
 To accomplish this, we need to adapt the network by changing its last layer of 1000 neurons to one with only 2 of them.
-For the generation of the datasets, functions from the \texttt{python}~\cite{python} libraries \texttt{SciPy}~\cite{scipy}, \texttt{PyCBC}~\cite{pycbc}, and \texttt{GWpy}~\cite{gwpy}, were used.
-We also used the libraries \texttt{fast.ai}~\cite{fastai} for the classification tests.
+For the generation of the datasets, functions from the \texttt{PYTHON}~\cite{python} libraries \texttt{SciPy}~\cite{scipy}, \texttt{PyCBC}~\cite{pycbc}, and \texttt{GWpy}~\cite{gwpy} were used.
+We also used the library \texttt{fast.ai}~\cite{fastai} for the classification tests.